Aliases for NFYB Gene

 GeneCards Summary for NFYB Gene

 NFYB (Nuclear Transcription Factor Y Subunit Beta) is a Protein Coding gene.
-Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and HTLV-I infection.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein heterodimerization activity.
-An important paralog of this gene is POLE3.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and PERK regulates gene expression.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
+An important paralog of this gene is DR1.